Homie (band)

 Homie was an American rock supergroup, which was the side project of Rivers Cuomo, lead singer of the band Weezer.
 Homie, as it stands now, was a one-time effort, and were only active for a year.
-Homie has officially released just one song, "American Girls", for the soundtrack of the 1998 film Meet the Deedles.
+Homie officially released just one song, "American Girls", for the soundtrack of the 1998 film Meet the Deedles.
 For this recording, Cuomo was joined by Greg Brown (member of Cake and Deathray), Matt Sharp (formerly of Weezer, lead singer of The Rentals), Adam Orth of Shufflepuck and Yuval Gabay of Soul Coughing and Sulfur.